YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 ![elm quote](https://raw.githubusercontent.com/YiMihi/elm-with-jwt/master/article-assets/step5a.jpg)

-If the user is logged in, they will be able to click a button to make API requests to get protected quotes:
+If a user is logged in, they'll be able to click a button to make API requests to get protected quotes:

 ![elm quote](https://raw.githubusercontent.com/YiMihi/elm-with-jwt/master/article-assets/step5b-6.jpg)